Actively Learning Halfspaces without Synthetic Data: Exact Learning

 \begin{claim} [\Alg{LSMF} invariant] Throughout the execution of \Alg{LSMF}, we have that if $i^{\star} \in S$, then $x^{\star},y^{\star} \in Z$, and otherwise we have $\ell = h^{i^{\star}}_{\sigma_{i^{\star}}(y^{\star})} \in C$. \end{claim}

 \begin{proof} We prove the claim by induction on the size of $S$ and the size of $Z$.
 For the base case, when $Z = X$ and $S = [D]$, the claim clearly holds.
-Now, in steps (7), (8), and (10) a coordinate $i$ is only removed from $S$ if it is known that $i \neq i^{\star}$ (the correctness of (10) is by \Cref{lem:main-sub-EX}).
-In step (11), when a coordinate $i$ is removed from $S$, a hypothesis $h^{(i)}_j$ is placed into $C$ with the guarantee that if $i = i^{\star}$, then $h^{(i)}_j = \ell$ by \Cref{lem:main-sub-EX} item (2).
+Now, in \Line{alg:line:if}, \ref{alg:line:else}, \ref{alg:line:if2}, a coordinate $i$ is only removed from $S$ if it is known that $i \neq i^{\star}$ (the correctness of \Line{alg:line:if2} is by \Lemma{lem:main-sub-EX}).
+In step \Line{alg:line:if3}, when a coordinate $i$ is removed from $S$, a hypothesis \smash{${h_j}^{\!(i)}$} is placed into $C$ with the guarantee that if $i = i^{\star}$, then $\smash{{h_j}^{\!(i)}} = \ell$ by \Lemma{lem:main-sub-EX} item (2).
 Thus, in all cases when the size of $S$ reduces, we maintain the invariant.
-When the size of $Z$ reduces in step (12) it is with the guarantee that $x^{\star},y^{\star}$ remain in the set by \Cref{lem:main-sub-EX} item (3).
+When the size of $Z$ reduces in step \Line{alg:line:if4} it is with the guarantee that $x^{\star},y^{\star}$ remain in the set by \Lemma{lem:main-sub-EX} item (3).
 Therefore, the invariant is maintained in all cases. \end{proof}

-By construction of the points $z_1,\ldots,z_4$ in step (6), either the size of $S$ is reduced by one, or the intervals constructed in step (8) satisfy $\min_{i \in S}|W_i| \leq |W_k| < n/3$.
-Moreover, the interval $W_{i^{\star}}$ is guaranteed to contain $\sigma_{i^{\star}}(x^{\star})$ and $\sigma_{i^{\star}}(y^{\star})$ and so the collection of intervals $(W_i \colon i \in S)$ satisfies the conditions for the subroutine \Cref{lem:main-sub-EX}.
-Thus, we always make progress either by decreasing the size of $S$ by one, or by decreasing the size of $Z$ by $n/3$.
-Thus, the total number of queries is $O(D + \log n)$ and given \Cref{clm:invariant} and \Cref{clm:candidates}, the algorithm always returns the correct solution. \end{proof}
+By construction of the points $z_1,\ldots,z_4$ in \Line{alg:line:choose}, either the size of $S$ is reduced by one, or the intervals constructed in \Line{alg:line:else} satisfy $\min_{i \in S}|W_i| \leq |W_k| < n/3$.
+Moreover, the interval $W_{i^{\star}}$ is guaranteed to contain $\sigma_{i^{\star}}(x^{\star})$ and $\sigma_{i^{\star}}(y^{\star})$ and so the collection of intervals $(W_i \colon i \in S)$ satisfies the conditions for the subroutine \Lemma{lem:main-sub-EX}.
+We always make progress either by decreasing the size of $S$ by one, or by decreasing the size of $Z$ by $n/3$.
+Thus, the total number of queries is $O(D + \log n)$ and given \Clm{clm:invariant} and \Clm{clm:candidates}, the algorithm always returns the correct solution. \end{proof}